RoStrap/Resources/README.md

 ```lua
 local Tween = Resources:LoadLibrary("Tween")
 ```
-Many Libraries developed outside the Resources bootstrapper system rely on using the built-in `require` function on child ModuleScripts, which is why descendants of Libraries are left unmoved.
+Many Libraries developed outside the `Resources` bootstrapper system rely on using the built-in `require` function on child ModuleScripts, which is why descendants of Libraries are left unmoved.
 The example below demonstrates how heirarchy within the repository is ignored during replication, except under ModuleScripts (CustomFont by EgoMoose gets to keep its descendants).

 ![](https://image.prntscr.com/image/ZonjgCDFQLabru0xbMBUNQ.png)

 #### Get Functions
-The rest of the functions within [Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) are procedurally generated, in the form of `GetCLASSNAME` with string parameter `Name`.
-These functions return an instance under ReplicatedStorage.Resources.CLASSNAMES called `Name`.
+The rest of the functions within `Resources` are procedurally generated, in the form of `GetCLASSNAME` with string parameter `Name`.
+These functions return an instance under `ReplicatedStorage.Resources.CLASSNAMES` called `Name`.
 On the server, missing instances will be generated.
 On the client, the function will yield until the missing instances are generated by the server.
 ```lua
 local Chatted = Resources:GetRemoteEvent("Chatted")
 local ClientLoaded = Resources:GetRemoteFunction("ClientLoaded")
 ```

-Any instance type is compatible with [Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua):
+Any instance type is compatible with `Resources`:

 ```lua
 -- Not sure why you would need to, but this retrieves a TextLabel
 -- called "Superman" inside ReplicatedStorage.Resources.TextLabels
 local Superman = Resources:GetTextLabel("Superman")
 ```
-In fact, Resources can also manage instance types that aren't creatable by `Instance.new`.
-They must however, be preinstalled into Replicated.Resources.
+In fact, `Resources` can also manage instance types that aren't creatable by `Instance.new`.
+They must however, be preinstalled into `Replicated.Resources`.
 This basically allows you to do things like the following:
 ```lua
 local Falchion = Resources:GetSword("Falchion")
 -- As long as this exists as Resources.Swords.Falchion,